 - Costa Rica and Brazil are evidently the top producers of pineapples.

-You might also like other posts that I have.
-For example, this Chocolate Chunk Pecan Pie, Coconut Pineapple Frozen Yogurt or this Tropical Pineapple Mango Smoothie.
-In addition, these Chocolate Coconut Magic Bars are a favourite.
+If you are a fan of these tropical pineapple scones, you might also like this Chocolate Chunk Pecan Pie, Coconut Pineapple Frozen Yogurt , Tropical Pineapple Mango Smoothie. or these Chocolate Coconut Magic Bars.